April 1, 2025

 • Cons: The video appears tiny on most screens, as it's not using the whole mobile device screen, but is positioned in the center instead.

-The third way to make horizontal video vertical without compromising quality is to change the video’s orientation and rotate it by 90 degrees.
-While this is not possible if you’re working with a square video, if your video is horizontal (16:9 aspect ratio), you can use this approach to make it portrait (9:16 aspect ratio), a layout suitable for social media.
+The third way to make horizontal video vertical without compromising quality is to change the video's orientation and rotate it by 90 degrees.
+While this is not possible if you're working with a square video, if your video is horizontal (16:9 aspect ratio), you can use this approach to make it portrait (9:16 aspect ratio), a layout suitable for Instagram Reels, TikTok, and other social media platforms that prioritize vertical content.

 • Pros: With this approach, there's no need for cropping—you see all of the video, and it fills the screen.